nascarjake/luminary/README.md

 1. Download the latest version for your platform from the GitHub releases page:
    - Windows: Download the `.exe` installer
-   - macOS: Download the `.dmg` file
+   - macOS: Download the `.zip` file
    - Linux: Support coming soon

 2. Run the installer for your platform:
    - Windows: Execute the installer and follow the prompts.
 Once complete, Luminary will be available in your Start Menu.
-   - macOS: Open the `.dmg` file and drag Luminary to your Applications folder.
+   - macOS: Extract the zip file, double-click on the `install.command` file.
+This will open the `.dmg` file.
+Drag Luminary to your Applications folder.
 The app is signed and notarized for security.

 ## Building